charleennewland/blog/maturity_model.md

 As per the Shingo Institute [2], the fundamental principles for developing operational excellence are categorized into the following dimensions:

-- Cultural Enablers - enable individuals in the organisation to participate in the transformation journey, progress in their understanding and build a culture of operational excellence
+- *Cultural Enablers* - enable individuals in the organisation to participate in the transformation journey, progress in their understanding and build a culture of operational excellence;
-- Continuous Process Improvement - every employee must know “what good is,” whether his or her process is creating a good product or service, and they must know what to do if it is not
+- *Continuous Process Improvement* - every employee must know “what good is,” whether his or her process is creating a good product or service, and they must know what to do if it is not;
-- Enterprise Alignment - develop management systems that align work and behaviours with principles and direction in ways that are simple, comprehensible, actionable and standardized
+- *Enterprise Alignment* - develop management systems that align work and behaviours with principles and direction in ways that are simple, comprehensible, actionable and standardized;
-- Results - all leaders in the organization share one common responsibility: they are responsible for results
+- *Results* - all leaders in the organization share one common responsibility: they are responsible for results.

 #### Exploring Established Assessment Models